Video Rendering

 • Raw Assets.
 These constitute the pillars of our project.
 They signify the unprocessed video clips, audio files, images, and other digital elements that make up your video.

 • Output Settings.
-Here, you determine the specific format, resolution, frame rate, and codecs that make your video a perfect fit for your unique requirements – whether targeting a handheld mobile device or a streaming platform.
+Here, you determine the specific format, resolution, frame rate, and codecs that make your video file a perfect fit for your unique requirements – whether targeting a handheld mobile device or a streaming platform.

 • Rendering Software.
 This is the actual tool that integrates all your prepared components and follows the designated settings to render your final video project.